-- 1. Options in the ap-options field MUST NOT be present - 2.
-The ticket is the TGT - 3.
+- 1. Options in the ap-options field MUST NOT be present. - 2.
+The ticket is the TGT. - 3.
 The encrypted authenticator MUST contain the checksum field an MD5 checksum of the ASN.1 encoding of the KDC-REQ-BODY data structure.
 It MUST NOT contain any other optional fields. - 4.
-The authenticator MUST be encrypted using 3-DES CBC with the following Kerberos etype: des3-cbc-md5The optional fields enc-authorization-data, additional-tickets and rtime in the KDC-REQ-BODY MUST NOT be present in the TGS Request.
-All other optional fields in the TGS Request MAY be present for PacketCable.
-None of the Kerberos ticket flags are currently supported within PacketCable.
+The authenticator MUST be encrypted using 3-DES CBC with the following Kerberos etype: des3-cbc-md5.